Women in the Algerian War: Roles

-A reason for such attention was that included in the women who perpetrated direct violence against the French were Djamila Boupacha and Djamila Bouhired, combatants in the Battle of Algiers.
+A reason for such attention was that included in the women who perpetrated direct violence against the French were Djamila Boupacha, Samia Larkhdari, and Djamila Bouhired, combatants in the Battle of Algiers.
 Eventually captured, the trials of these women, specifically Bouhired, gained recognition from international audiences.
 Another reason is that the violent nature of such activities, especially when carried out by women, were much more sensational than feeding and nursing FLN soldiers.